Profit is not a profanity in child care; at least, we shouldn’t treat it like one.

 Dependability and consistency are the foundational pieces of your journey towards profitability.
 Once expectations are established, everybody can focus on improving and working towards the next goal.

-Whether you need to leverage software for parent engagement to keep them involved, or you need assistance with your daycare accounting, there are ways to simplify challenging processes so that you can focus on taking steps forward, rather than going the other way.
+Whether you need to leverage software for family engagement to keep them involved, or you need assistance with your daycare accounting, there are ways to simplify challenging processes so that you can focus on taking steps forward, rather than going the other way.

 A Balance Between Business and Customer Needs